WingRiders/hydra-explorer/README.md

 If you can see the raw log from your Hydra node that means the application is working correctly.
 You can double-check the log using websocat following a tutorial on the hydra: https://hydra.family/head-protocol/unstable/docs/tutorial/

+Please note that you need to set up the Elixir toolchain to build and run the application, you can get more info here: https://elixir-lang.org/install.html

 ## Running without a Hydra node

 It's possible to run the application in a dry mode without an underlying Hydra node connection.
 That might be useful to